Charged rotating Casimir wormholes: Introduction

 Among the family of traversable wormholes, notable examples are those involving rotation \cite{Teo98,PB:2000ms,Kuh03,Kim:2004ph,MN,AYA,KS,KS1,AA,KK,JCJ,CMV,TCCM}.
 These configurations are stationary and axially symmetric solutions of the Einstein Field Equations (EFE) that reduce to the conventional Morris-Thorne line element in the non-rotating limit.
 Recently, there have been efforts to examine the conditions required for the existence of rotating Casimir wormholes \cite{GaT24b} and to better understand the properties of the Stress-Energy Tensor (SET) that describe these structures.
-Let us also note that, in such a framework, the existence of an additional SET, also known as the thermal stress tensor \cite{Hay99}, is a necessary component for having a consistent set of field equations.
-This extra piece arises from relativistic thermodynamic assumptions, where the matter source is assumed to have both mass and heat as local forms of energy.
+Let us also note that, in such a framework, the existence of an additional SET, also known as the thermal tensor \cite{Hay99}, is a necessary component for having a consistent set of field equations.
+The introduction of the thermal tensor is motivated by relativistic thermodynamic considerations, where microscopic random motions of the matter fields can generate effective anisotropic stresses.
+In this sense, the thermal contribution does not represent an independent physical source of energy, but rather serves as an effective description of backreaction effects within the wormhole geometry, as long as the thermal energy density component is zero.
+In particular, it allows us to maintain consistency of the Einstein field equations and ensures that the combined Casimir, electromagnetic, and thermal components satisfy the requirements for traversability without introducing additional macroscopic energy densities.
+In contrast to other approaches where supplementary stress-energy contributions are introduced in an ad hoc manner \cite{Kim98,BaV00}, the thermal tensor provides a more physically motivated effective description of such corrections.

+The references discussed above outline the broader framework of Casimir-supported wormholes, which are particularly appealing as they rely on a physically motivated source of negative energy, namely the Casimir effect.
+However, to the best of our knowledge, a configuration that simultaneously incorporates electric charge and rotation within this framework has not been constructed so far, nor has a solution been presented that consistently reduces to the corresponding static charged case in the limit of vanishing angular momentum.